splack/gpg-winhello/README.md

 Issues and PRs welcome!
 Areas for improvement:

 - Support for multiple GPG keys
-- GUI for setup instead of CLI
+- GUI for enrollment instead of CLI
 - Fallback to cached passphrase on Hello failure
 - Integration tests with actual GPG agent